mavera12/EHR/Generic-Module-Framework:-States.md

 ```

 ## DiagnosticReport
 The `DiagnosticReport` state indicates that some number of prior Observation states should be grouped together within a single Diagnostic Report.
-This can be used when multiple observations are part of a single panel.
+This can be used when multiple observations are part of a single panel.  `DiagnosticReport` states may only be processed during an Encounter, and so must occur after the target Encounter state and before the EncounterEnd.
+See the [Encounter](#encounter) section above for more details.

 ### Supported Properties